fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_Capability.md

 ### `dinghyInformation`

 The property `dinghyInformation` is used to exchange information about the dinghies on board the aircraft.
 This `dinghyInformation` consists of the following fields:
 - `colour`: used for indicating the colour of the dinghies.
+The AIRM provides a [list of colour codes](https://airm.aero/developers/advanced-search/1.1.0/CodeColourType?model=LogicalModel) that should be used preferably when encoding the colour of the dinghies.
 - `covered`: put the value `COVERED` in this field if the dinghies are covered.
 If the dinghies are not covered, the field `covered` shall be omitted.
 - `number`: used for indicating the number of dinghies carried, expressed as a positive integer.
 - `totalCapacity`: used for indicating the number of persons that the dinghies on board the aircraft can altogether receive.